boboduino/Boboduino_MiniCore/README.md

 # Boboduino MiniCore
 [![Build Status](https://travis-ci.com/MCUdude/MiniCore.svg?branch=master)](https://travis-ci.com/MCUdude/MiniCore) [![MiniCore forum thread](https://img.shields.io/badge/support-forum-blue.svg)](https://forum.arduino.cc/index.php?topic=412070.0)

-An Arduino core modified from [MiniCore](https://github.com/MCUdude/MiniCore) for the Boboduino Uno R3 board, running a [custom version of Optiboot for increased functionality](#write-to-own-flash).
+* An Arduino core modified from [MiniCore](https://github.com/MCUdude/MiniCore) for the Boboduino Uno R3 board, running a [custom version of Optiboot for increased functionality](#write-to-own-flash).
 This core requires at least Arduino IDE v1.6.2, where v1.8.13+ is recommended. <br/>

-**This core gives you two extra IO pins if you're using the internal oscillator!** PB6 and PB7 is mapped to [Arduino pin 20 and 21](#pinout).<br/>
-If you're into "generic" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
+* If you're into "generic" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to test the [example files](https://github.com/MCUdude/MiniCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).
 Try writing a register name, <i>DDRB</i> for instance, and see for yourself!

 # Table of contents